heximer/heximer.github.io/team.md

 description: Team
 permalink: "/team/"
 ---
-# Who We Are
+# “The most damaging phrase in the language is: ‘it’s always been done that way.’” - Grace Hopper

 ## Mission and Values
-###### Add certainty to an uncertain problem.
-We partner with clients to help them achieve better financial outcomes and peace of mind.
+### Add certainty to an uncertain problem.
+### We partner with clients to help them achieve better financial outcomes and peace of mind through our Heximer Investment Managment values of:

-## Innovation
-###### “The most damaging phrase in the language is: ‘it’s always been done that way.’” - Grace Hopper

-## Humility
-###### Our founders' parting words were to ‘be willing to admit when we were wrong.’
-We carry on that tradition in all we do.

-## Objective
-###### We routinely evaluate our decision-making and show a willingness to change our minds given new evidence.
+### Innovation | Humility | Objecitivity

 # Meet The Team
 Our team of professionals.